pulibrary/rdss-handbook/README.md

 **[See the old DRDS Handbook (deprecated August 2021)](https://github.com/pulibrary/drds-handbook-deprecated)**

-# Digital Repository and Discovery Services (DRDS) Team Handbook
+# Research Data and Scholarship Services (RDSS) Team Handbook

-This is the handbook for the Digital Repository and Discovery Services (DRDS) Team.
+This is the handbook for the Research Data and Scholarship Services (RDSS) Team.
 It contains information about projects, workflows, tools, and best practices.

 ## Table of Contents